 First I should say that the definition of "Coffee Pod" varies.
 A traditional coffee pod is a very simple round paper pouch filled with fresh ground coffee.
 What makes things confusing is that Keurig® recently renamed their K-cup® capsule a "K-cup® Pod".
 For the sake of this discussion we are reffering to paper coffee pods and not K-cups®.

-Back when coffee pods were put on the market in the late 90's early 2000's, there was no standard size for coffee pods.
+When coffee pods were introduced in the late 90's early 2000's, there was not a standard size.
 Manufacturers produced pods in many various sizes, usually to fit a specific brewer, which made finding compatible pods confusing for the consumer.
-Today, most coffee pods are standard at approximately 61 millimeters in diameter, however pods may vary in weight (or amount of coffee in each pod).
-Standard coffee pods contain between 7 - 12 grams of coffee, while tea pods contain less because less tea is required for a good cup of tea.
-The heavier weight pods will typically produce a bolder flavor.
-The reason for the lighter weight pods is that some brewers use gravity instead of a pressurized pump to force the water through the pod.
-The light weight pods or "Soft Pods" contain only 7 or 8 grams and are loose (not packed tight) which allows the water to pass through the pod easily.
-The heavier weights 9-12 gram pods are firm and require pressure to push the water through the pod.
-The Bunn My Cafe and Suncana brewers are examples of pressurized brewers.
-The Cuisinart and Hamilton Beach brewers are examples of gravity brewers.
+Today, most coffee pods are standard at approximately 61 millimeters in diameter, but may vary in weight between 8 - 12 grams of coffee in each pod.
+These pods are designed to be used in a pressurized brewer and will typically produce a bold cup of coffee in a short time.
+The light weight pods are called "Soft Pods" and contain only 7 or 8 grams of coffee and are loose (not packed tight) that allows the water to pass through the pod easily over extended time which is ideal for gravity drip brewers.
+The Bunn MCP & MCU and BevBar brewers are examples of pressurized brewers.
+The Cuisinart is an example of a gravity brewer.

 Here is a list of the coffee brewers that are compatible with universal soft pods: